History of Karl-Anthony Towns in Timeline

 November 18, 2023: Towns scores 29 points with a game-winning layup

-On November 18, 2023, Karl-Anthony Towns put up 29 points on 10-of-11 shooting from the field along with six rebounds, nine assists, two blocks, and a game-winning lay-up in a 121–120 win over the New Orleans Pelicans.
+On November 18, 2023, Karl-Anthony Towns put up 29 points, including a game-winning lay-up, in a 121–120 win over the New Orleans Pelicans.

-January 22, 2024: Towns Sets Career and Franchise Record with 62 Points
+January 22, 2024: Towns scores career-high 62 points

-October 2, 2024: Towns Traded to New York Knicks
+October 2, 2024: Towns traded to New York Knicks

-2024: Led Timberwolves to Western Conference Finals
+2024: Western Conference Finals Appearance

-January 25, 2025: Towns Named All-Star Starter
+January 25, 2025: Towns named All-Star starter